ray-project/ray/doc/source/cluster/kubernetes/benchmarks/memory-scalability-benchmark.md

 ## Preparation

-Please clone the [KubeRay repository](https://github.com/ray-project/kuberay) and checkout the `master` branch.
+Clone the [KubeRay repository](https://github.com/ray-project/kuberay) and checkout the `master` branch.
 This tutorial requires several files in the repository.

 ## Step 1: Create a new Kubernetes cluster